marc2h9/discordbot_base/README.md

 1. Clone this repository to your local machine.
 2. Open the solution file (`discordbot_base.sln`) in Visual Studio / Visual Studio Code.
+3. Make a `token.txt` file in the settings folder
-3. Update the `token.txt` file with your Discord bot token.
+4. Update the `token.txt` file with your Discord bot token.
-4. Build the solution and run the bot.
+5. Build the solution and run the bot.

 ## Features